INFRARED LASER TREATMENT

 How often should a patient be treated?
 How many treatments does it take?

 We normally see patients 2-3 times per week for 1-3 weeks and then reevaluate.
 Acute conditions can take 4-6 treatments, while more chronic conditions can take 6-12 (or more) treatments.
 Severe conditions may require ongoing periodic care to control pain.
+You can purchase 2 weeks of unlimited sessions HERE.

 Are there any side effects or associated risks?